What is Reliability Centered Maintenance (RCM)?

 • Could failure affect safety?

-• Could failure have a significant impact on operations?
+• Could failure significantly impact operations?

-• Could failure have a significant impact on spending?
+• Could failure significantly impact spending?

 If the answer is yes to most or all of these questions, RCM is likely the best type of maintenance for that asset.

-3. Identify Functionality
+Step 3: Identify Functionality

 Create a complete list of a piece of equipment’s functionality, including as much data as possible.
 It is important to specify your desired asset performance levels, rather than actual performance, as it may reflect an operational or maintenance issue.
 System functionality drives the required functions of the equipment supporting the system functions.